felixnordgren11/kragg/README.md

 The needed software:
 * Python 3.10 and the dependencies listed in 'requirements.txt'
 * A copy of Raspbian available from the [Raspberry Pi imager](https://www.raspberrypi.com/software/)

+* ('python3 -m pip install --upgrade' Pillow to install latest Pillow version if requirements does not do this.)

 ## Setup